f4exb/sdrangel/Readme.md

 In the [releases](https://github.com/f4exb/sdrangel/releases) section one can find binary distributions for some common systems:

-  - Windows 32 bit (runs in 64 bit Windows)
+  - Windows 32 bit (runs also in 64 bit Windows)
   - Debian x86_64 (Ubuntu 16.04, Ubuntu 17.04, Debian Stretch)
-  - Windows 64 bit until v3.5.4
+  - Windows 64 bit
   - Debian armv7l (Debian Jessie) until v3.5.0

 <h2>Windows distributions</h2>

 This is the archive of the complete binary distribution that expands to the `sdrangel64` directory for the 64 bit version and `sdrangel` for the 32 bit version.
 You can install it anywhere you like and click on `sdrangel.exe` to start.

-Starting at release v3.5.5 there are no more Windows64 distributions

 <h2>Debian distributions</h2>